Evan Wright: Television and film

 HBO adapted Generation Kill into an eponymous television miniseries first aired in 2008; Wright is portrayed by Lee Tergesen.
 Wright himself served as a writer and consulting producer on the project, collaborating closely with Emmy-winning producer David Simon.

 Wright was hired by Paramount to write a script about Miami's "Cocaine Cowboys" Jon Roberts and Mickey Munday for Peter Berg to direct.
 The screenplay was based on a book Wright wrote about Roberts, published by Crown Books.
 Actor Mark Wahlberg was producing the film with plans to star in it, but the film did not make it out of preproduction.

 In 2010, it was announced that director Ole Bornedal was filming a movie inspired by an article Wright wrote for Time magazine called "Death of a Hostess".
 Wright's article was a profile of Japanese serial-rapist and killer Joji Obara he wrote in Tokyo for Time magazine.

 In 2012, he released the book American Desperado, co-written with Jon Roberts, who was featured in the documentary Cocaine Cowboys.
 In 2024, he appeared in the documentary Teen Torture, Inc, during which he discussed his time at The Seed, an early troubled teen industry program.

 Controversies

 At least six of the Marines Wright wrote about in Generation Kill have claimed they were punished for the remarks he published.
 Spokesman Lieutenant Nathan Braden denied that any Marines were punished as a result of Wright's work.

 In 2004, Wright wrote an op-ed in The New York Times criticizing the U.S. military for allowing insurgents in Iraq to obtain weapons.

 Wright criticized college creative writing programs, saying such programs produce bad writers.

-Personal life

-Wright was married to Shana "Kelli" Wright and they had two sons, Carter and Evan Jr. and a daughter, Kennedy.